Sarah Dash

 Sarah Dash (August 18, 1945 – September 20, 2021) was an American singer.
 She first appeared on the music scene as a member of Patti LaBelle & The Bluebelles.
-Dash was later a member of Labelle, and worked as a singer, session musician, and sideman for The Rolling Stones, and Keith Richards.
+Dash was later a member of Labelle, and worked as a singer, session musician, and sidewoman for The Rolling Stones, and Keith Richards.

 Biography

 Early career

 The seventh of 13 children, Dash was born in Trenton, New Jersey.
 Her father was a pastor at the Trenton Church of Christ, while her mother was a nurse.
 Although she initially sang gospel music, Dash turned to secular music as a pre-teen when she formed a vocal duo, the Capris.
 When she moved to Philadelphia in the mid-1960s she got reacquainted with fellow adopted Philadelphian Nona Hendryx and Philadelphia natives Patricia "Patsy" Holte (AKA Patti LaBelle) and Sundray Tucker.
 In 1961, following the break-up of a rival girl group, Hendryx and Dash joined Holte and Tucker in "The Ordettes".
 In 1961, Tucker was replaced by Philadelphia-born Cindy Birdsong and the quartet became The Bluebelles in 1962.
 The group changed their name again to Patti LaBelle and the Bluebelles after Holte was advised to adopt the stage name of Patti LaBelle.
 Among the Bluebelles hits were the doo-wop classic, "I Sold My Heart to the Junkman" and doo-wop-esque R&B ballads "You'll Never Walk Alone" and "Danny Boy", the top forty classic, "Down the Aisle", the soul standard "All or Nothing" and their now-legendary rendition of "Over the Rainbow", which LaBelle later transformed into a tour-de-force in her 1981 solo cover.
 Dash sang with a sharp soprano.